Data-driven Smooth Tests for Normality in ANOVA When the Number of Groups is Large: The testing framework

-With $\{\hat{Z}_{i}\}$ at hand, it is tempting to construct a feasible smooth test statistic of the following form:
+and construct a feasible test statistic of the following form:

-Nonetheless, due to the estimation of $\varepsilon_i$, the transformed random variable $\{\hat{Z}_{i}\}$ may neither independent nor identically distributed.
-Therefore, it is crucial to study the asymptotic representation of ${n}^{-1}\sum_{i=1}^{n}\pi_{k}(\hat Z_{i})$ in terms of the original sequence $\{\varepsilon_{i}\}$.
-In sharp comparison with $\Psi_{K}^{2}$ in \eqref{iFY}, using $\hat Z_{i}$ has non-negligible estimation effects, as demonstrated in the later Theorems.
-Consequently, the presence of estimation effect invalidates the above form of test statistic and requires to use a different normalizing matrix to restore the $\chi_K^2$ distribution.
+The random variables $\{\widehat{Z}_{i}\}_{i=1}^n$ are not i.i.d. any longer due to estimation effects caused by $\widehat\varepsilon_i$ and $\widehat\sigma$.
+Therefore, it is crucial to study the asymptotic properties of ${n}^{-1}\sum_{i=1}^{n}\pi_k(\widehat Z_{i})$.
+Compared with $\Psi_K^2$ in \eqref{iFY}, the statistic based on $\widehat Z_{i}$ suffers from non-negligible estimation effects, as demonstrated in the theoretical results below.
+Consequently, the presence of estimation effects invalidates the form of the ``naive'' statistic \eqref{naive} and requires a different normalization matrix to restore the $\chi_K^2$ limiting null distribution.
+This motivates a detailed analysis of the effects of estimation that yields the correct quadratic-form test statistic.

+Another important issue concerns sample sizes in ANOVA models.
+To highlight the essence of smooth tests, we first focus on the simplified setting of a single random sequence with sample size $n$ throughout this section.
+This simplified setting captures the core methodological ideas and facilitates the derivation of key asymptotic properties.
+In contrast, the complete ANOVA setting introduces additional complications due to multiple sample sizes and the associated indexing structure, necessitating a more refined analysis.
+From a practical standpoint, our method is designed to accommodate scenarios in which the number of groups increases with the total sample size.
+These issues will be systematically investigated in subsequent analysis of specific ANOVA models.